Network Topology – Meaning and Types of Network Topology Primary 6 (Basic 6) Term 2 Week 5 Information Technology/Computer Studies

 TYPES OF NETWORK TOPOLOGY

-Point to point topology is a network where two or more computer are connected to one another direct in a line.
+1. Point to Point Topology – Point to point topology is a network where two or more computer are connected to one another direct in a line.
+It is a direct connection two devices.

 PRESENTATION